Are all electric cars automatic – or can EVs have a manual gearbox?

-Most electric cars are essentially automatic.
-This means there is no need for the driver to change gear.
-You simply engage D (for Drive), press the accelerator pedal and let the car do the work.
-Alternatively, you can select R (for Reverse).
+Most electric cars are essentially automatic, meaning there is no need for the driver to change gear.
+You simply engage D (for Drive), press the accelerator pedal and let the battery and motors do the work.
+Alternatively, you can select R (for Reverse) if needed.

-There’s a lot more to it than that, though, not least because a traditional automatic transmission in a petrol or diesel car has several gears, whereas most electric cars use a single gear.
+There’s much more to it than that, though, not least because a traditional automatic transmission in a petrol or diesel car has several gears, whereas the vast majority of electric cars use a single gear.

 Why do electric cars have a single gear?